atenearesearchgroup/chatgpt-uml/ModelingExamples/DistributionCompanies.md

 ## Questions

-1. Develop a UML model with the structure of the system described above, with the corresponding elements, their relationships, and  integrity constraints.
+1. Develop a UML class diagram with the structure of such a system, with all the elements mentioned above, the relationships between them, and all required integrity constraints.

 2. Create an object model describing a system with at least two companies, three customers (at least one of which works for a company), plus all those objects that are necessary to ensure the system constraints.